4Xplos1on/slovak-clickbait-detector/README.md

 - **Test cross-lingual transfer** from Czech clickbait data, since Czech and Slovak are closely related and share many clickbait patterns.
 - **Add explainability** using attention visualization or occlusion-based methods to show which words the model focuses on when making predictions.
 - **Handle missing diacritics** by adding a diacritics restoration step before classification, or by including headlines without diacritics in the training data.
-- **Test on the skLEP benchmark** to compare against other Slovak NLP tasks.
+- **Benchmark on standardized Slovak NLP tasks** from skLEP (sentiment analysis, semantic similarity) to better understand how SlovakBERT fine-tuning performs across different text classification problems.

 ## Acknowledgments